Jean-LouisH/Omnific/README.md

 # [Omnia](https://github.com/Jean-LouisH/Omnia)

 ![Intro Screenshot](docs/images/cover.png)
-["Niagara Falls" by Brian Trepanier](https://sketchfab.com/3d-models/niagara-falls-ontario-canada-1799ed0c63394570beed917b99807915) stored in a Model Component in a Scene and rendered in Omnia with a basic phong Shader.
-The white cube contains a Light Component and is rendered with its own unlit white Shader.
+["Niagara Falls" by Brian Trepanier](https://sketchfab.com/3d-models/niagara-falls-ontario-canada-1799ed0c63394570beed917b99807915) stored in a Model Component in a Scene and rendered in Omnia's RenderingSystem with a basic phong Shader.
+The white cube contains a Light Component and is rendered with a separate unlit Shader.

 **This project is in pre-alpha**